-Let’s look at various considerations successful Do-It-Yourself (DIY) investors should consider.
+Let’s look at various considerations that successful Do-It-Yourself (DIY) investors should consider.

 Diversification of Funds

-Most of the time, the DIY investor has a smorgasbord of mutual funds and other investments and believe they are diversified.
-It’s typical to find several of their funds are highly similar (correlated) and therefore aren’t providing the level of diversification they believe they have.
+Most of the time, the DIY investor has a smorgasbord of mutual funds and other investments; and believe they are diversified.
+It’s typical to find that several of their funds are highly similar (correlated) and therefore are not providing the level of diversification they believe they have.
 In addition, we’ll typically see a handful of holdings that dominate a portfolio, encompassing 25% or even 50% of a portfolio.
-Lastly, we typically find deficiencies in several areas of their asset allocation, including a limited amount in international, small-cap, value and other asset classes.
+Lastly, we find deficiencies in several areas of their asset allocation, including a limited amount in international, small-cap, value and other asset classes.
 Almost every DIY has at least one of the above deficiencies and frequently two, which allows us to quickly add value to their situation.

 Cost vs. Value

 Sometimes we’ll find investors with high cost securities who are simply paying too much.
 In many instances we can greatly reduce the internal costs of a portfolio (and justify our management fee) by owning more completive funds.
 Most of the time however, investors will have ultra-low cost mutual funds (Vanguard, etc.) in their portfolio.
 Although keeping costs low is important, finding funds that provide the most value (relative to their cost) is preferred.
 Most low-cost index funds are cap-weighted mutual funds and own more overvalued securities and underweight the undervalued securities that will drive future performance.
-Paying an extra few basis points in management fees to own more sophisticated funds can provide downside protection and upside opportunity.
-Just as you may be willing to pay a little bit extra for a nicer car with various safety features (airbags, anti-lock brakes, AWD, GPS, blind spot alert, etc), so should you when selecting investments.
+Paying a few extra basis points in management fees to own more sophisticated funds can provide downside protection and upside opportunity.
+Just as you may be willing to pay a little bit extra for a nicer car with various safety features (airbags, anti-lock brakes, AWD, GPS, blind spot alert, etc), the same applies when selecting investments.

 Avoiding Tax Traps

-Frequently prospective clients will have sophisticated estate planning documents but will have significant gaps in implementing those plans into their investment plan.
-If you have a revocable trust, it’s important to retitle brokerage and bank accounts into the trust.
+Frequently, prospective clients will have sophisticated estate planning documents, but will have significant gaps in implementing those plans into their investment plan.
+If you have a revocable trust, it’s important to re-title brokerage and bank accounts into the trust.
 The estate plan will be the driving force in determining the proper beneficiary designations to retirement accounts (IRAs and 401ks) and insurance policies, but frequently there are shortfalls in this area as well.
 When gifting to children or charities, it makes sense to gift appreciated securities from an investment portfolio, but this strategy can be frequently overlooked or unknown.
-Without an advisor implementing your investments, these shortfalls typically persist.
+Without an advisor implementing your investment plan, these shortfalls typically persist.

 The true value that a financial advisor provides is in implementing recommended strategies.
 Implementation takes time and expertise.
-Whether that relates to tax loss harvesting, rebalancing in a tax efficient manner, maximizing the benefits of householding described above, facilitating a Roth Conversion, gifting appreciated securities to kids or charities, etc.
+Whether that relates to tax loss harvesting, rebalancing in a tax efficient manner, maximizing the benefits of householding, facilitating a Roth Conversion, gifting appreciated securities to kids or charities, etc.

-In a way, when a client chooses to self-direct their investments they are making a statement that the financial advisor can’t add value.
-Frequently a client will say the advisors fee (1%) is too high.
-The reality is that the full time professional only needs to be 1% better than the DIY client to add value, which is relatively easy in 99% of the cases.
+In a way, when a client chooses to self-direct their investments they are making a statement that a financial adviser can’t add value.
+Frequently a client will say the adviser’s fee (1%) is too high.
+The reality is that the full time professional only needs to be 1% better than the DIY client to add value, which is relatively easy in most cases.

-The reality is that high net-worth clients can benefit the most from working with a financial adviser and a skilled adviser adds value in numerous ways.
-Frequently a DIY investor can satisfy their investment ‘itch’ by maintaining a small account to make desired investments but let the investment pros handle the serious money.
+The reality is that high net-worth clients can benefit the most from working with a financial adviser; and a skilled adviser adds value in numerous ways.
+A DIY investor can often satisfy their investment itch by maintaining a small account to make desired investments, but allowing the investment pros to handle the serious money.